ayahyaoui/touche-coule/README.md

 # Launch

-Install dependancies						yarn
+Install dependancies with "yarn"

-Launch project							    yarn dev
+Launch project with "yarn dev"

 Connect to MetaMask on your browser